-- "(l) The sales factor is a fraction, the numerator of which is the total sales of the corporation in this State during the income year, and the denominator of which is the total sales of the corporation everywhere during the income year.
+The sales factor is a fraction, the numerator of which is the total sales of the (1) corporation in this State during the income year, and the denominator of which is the total sales of the corporation everywhere during the income year.
 Notwithstanding any other provision under this Part, the receipts from any casual sale of property shall be excluded from both the numerator and the denominator of the sales factor.
-Where a corporation is not taxable in another state on its apportionable income but is taxable in another state only because of nonapportionable income, all sales shall be treated as having been made in this State. - (2) Sales of tangible personal property are in this State if the property is received in this State by the purchaser.
-In the case of delivery of goods by common carrier or by other means of transportation, including transportation by the purchaser, the place at which the goods are ultimately received after all
+Where a corporation is not taxable in another state on its apportionable income but is taxable in another state only because of nonapportionable income, all sales shall be treated as having been made in this State.

-1 transportation has been completed shall be considered as the place at which 2 the goods are received by the purchaser.
-Direct delivery into this State by the 3 taxpayer to a person or firm designated by a purchaser from within or without 4 the State shall constitute delivery to the purchaser in this State.
-5 (3) Other sales are in this State if: if any of the following occur: The receipts are from real or tangible personal property located in this 6 7 State; orState, and includes receipts from incidental services sold as 8 part of, or in connection with, the sale of tangible personal property in 9 this State.
-10 The receipts are from intangible property-and are received from b.
-11 sources to the extent the intangible property is used within this State; 12 orState.
-13 The receipts are from services and the income-producing activities are c. this State.
-For the purposes of this subdivision, an 14 "income-producing activity" means an activity directly performed by 15 the taxpayer or its agents for the ultimate purpose of generating the 16 17 sale of the service.
-Receipts from income-producing activities performed within and without this State are attributed to this State in 18 19 proportion to the income-producing activities performed in this State 20 to total income-producing activities performed everywhere that 21 generate the sale of service."
-22 SECTION 2.4.
-G.S.
-105-130.5(a) reads as rewritten: 23 "§ 105-130.5.
+- (2) Sales of tangible personal property are in this State if the property is received in this State by the purchaser.
+In the case of delivery of goods by common carrier or by other means of transportation, including transportation by the purchaser, the place at which the goods are ultimately received after all transportation has been completed shall be considered as the place at which the goods are received by the purchaser.
+Direct delivery into this State by the taxpayer to a person or firm designated by a purchaser from within or without the State shall constitute delivery to the purchaser in this State. - (3) Other sales are in this State if any of the following occur: - a.
+The receipts are from real or tangible personal property located in this State; or State. - b.
+The receipts are from intangible property and are received from sources to the extent the intangible property is used within this State; orState. - c.
+The receipts are from services and the income-producing activities are in this State.
+For the purposes of this subdivision, an "income-producing activity" means an activity directly performed by the taxpayer or its agents for the ultimate purpose of generating the sale of the service.
+For purposes of this subdivision, "receipts from services" includes receipts from services sold as part of, or in connection with, the sale of tangible property located in this State."

+"§ 105-130.5.
 Adjustments to federal taxable income in determining State net income.

-24 The following additions to federal taxable income shall be made in determining State 25 net income: 26 The total amounts allowed under this Chapter during the taxable year as a 27 (10)28 credit against the taxpayer's income tax.
-This subdivision does not apply to a 29 eredit allowed under G.S.
+(a) The following additions to federal taxable income shall be made in determining State net income:

+(10) The total amounts allowed under this Chapter during the taxable year as a credit against the taxpayer's income tax.
+This subdivision does not apply to a credit allowed under G.S.
 105-130.47.
-A corporation that apportions part of 30 its income to this State shall make the addition required by this subdivision 31 after it determines the amount of its income that is apportioned and allocated 32 to this State and shall not apply to a credit taken under this Chapter the 33 apportionment factor used by it in determining the amount of its apportioned 34 income.
-35 36 (20)The amount of a donation made to a nonprofit organization or a unit of State 37 or local government for which a credit is claimed under G.S.
+A corporation that apportions part of its income to this State shall make the addition required by this subdivision after it determines the amount of its income that is apportioned and allocated to this State and shall not apply to a credit taken under this Chapter the apportionment factor used by it in determining the amount of its apportioned income.

+(20) The amount of a donation made to a nonprofit organization or a unit of State or local government for which a credit is claimed under G.S.
 105-129.16H.

-38 39 SECTION 2.5.(a) G.S.
-105-228.3 is amended by adding the following new 40 subdivision: 41 "(1b) Foreign captive insurance company. - A captive insurance company as 42 defined in G.S.
-58-10-340(9), except that such company is not formed or licensed under the laws of this State but is formed and licensed under the laws 43 44 of any jurisdiction within the United States other than this State."
+SECTION 2.5.(a) G.S.
+105-228.3 is amended by adding the following new subdivision:

+"(1b) Foreign captive insurance company. - A captive insurance company as defined in G.S.
+58-10-340(9), except that such company is not formed or licensed under the laws of this State but is formed and licensed under the laws of any jurisdiction within the United States other than this State."

 SECTION 2.5.(b) G.S.
-105-228.4A reads as rewritten: 45 46 "§ 105-228.4A.
+105-228.4A reads as rewritten:

+"§ 105-228.4A.
 Tax on captive insurance companies.